OwenCochell/cursepy/README.md

 # Features

-Here, we will give brief descriptions of cursepy features.
+Here, we will give brief descriptions of cursepy features:

 ## Ease of Use